wguanicedew/iam/doc/user-guide/oauth_token_exchange.md

  * Delegation is not yet supported: if `actor_token` or the flag `want_composite` are specified within the request, an error response is returned by the authorization server.
- * The `audience` field is mandatory and not optional, as mentioned into the specification: it must be a valid client identifier.
  * The `resource` field is ignored.
+ * The `audience` field is optional: its value is not validated by the IAM.

 ### Token Exchange example